wiseman-timelord/Desktop-264-Capture/README.md

 ![recording_page](https://raw.githubusercontent.com/wiseman-timelord/Desktop-264-Capture/refs/heads/main/media/about_debug_page.jpg)

 ### Videos
 - I made a [4 hour RimWorld video](https://www.youtube.com/watch?v=kivaRE3n7qU) video using optimized 1080p settings, worked out at ~2.5GB/Hr for the files size.
-You can also see that at 1hr/2hr mark the transition between recorded segments, after 2 hour 15mins, I had to reload a save, so hour mark 3/4 are not synced to the hour.
+You can also see that at 1hr/2hr mark the transition between recorded segments, after 2 hour 15mins, I had to reload an autosave twice to complete the 4 hour segment, so hour mark 3/4 are not synced to a transition.

 ### Output
 <details>